FOOD SAFETY COURSES

 If your course enrolment has expired, you can purchase a 14-day enrolment extension for a small fee as long as you are within 90 days of your original course enrolment expiry.

-Please also know that trainers are available at any time throughout your course to provide assistance should you need additional guidance and support.
+Please also know that trainers are available throughout your course to provide assistance should you need additional guidance and support.

 Here are a few options if you are new to the industry to have the practical assessment completed: